 Jason proposes an art tour to us today: visiting city's scupltures, and then another brewery afterward.

 That sounds fancy to us.
-We are lazy and very happy that someone is already had a plan that we can just follow it without many efforts.
+We are lazy and happy that someone already had a plan that we can just follow it without effort.

 "I'm down for it."
-Aimee imitates Jason's tone of supporting an idea.
+Aimee imitates Jason's vernacular.
 "Thanks, bro."
 Jason replies.
 "No problem, dude."
 Brian follows.

 This first art is "red", that's how Jason described it.
 Brian agreed, yes, it is a red art.

 "It's so red!"
 Brian emphasizes.
 The dude is dancing.

 Oh, there is a mini one.
 It's not red.